 No one approach is correct, and the final plan will need to pursue a variety of actions to ensure successful implementation.
 A review of comments received through the survey and in focus group discussions provides insight into community support for the various approaches.
 Community support for specific approaches varied by focus area.
-Survey respondents' and open house attendees' express broke down as follows:
+Survey respondents' and open house attendees' comments are summarized as follows:

-- In the area of Natural Systems, commenters expressed support for a regulatory approach, particularly for achieving tree canopy goals. - In the area of Waste, commenters expressed support for both a regulatory approach and increased education. - In the area of Mobility & Land Use, commenters expressed support for expanding capacity to make public transit, biking, and walking a more accessible and convenient option. - In the areas of Climate and Energy, commenters wanted to see a mix of incentives and regulations to encourage green building practices. - Commenters also expressed a desire to incentivize adoption of electric vehicles. - Equitable access to green energy programs and incentives were a prominent theme in comments.
+- In the area of Natural Systems, commenters expressed support for a regulatory approach, particularly for achieving tree canopy goals. - In the area of Waste, commenters expressed support for both a regulatory approach and increased education for residents on recycling and composting.

+- In the area of Mobility & Land Use, commenters expressed support for expanding capacity to make public transit, biking, and walking a more accessible and convenient option. - In the areas of Climate and Energy, commenters wanted to see a mix of incentives and regulations to encourage green building practices. - Commenters also expressed a desire to incentivize adoption of electric vehicles. - incentives were a prominent theme in comments. - Equitable access to green energy programs and